marchaesen/vcxsrv/mesalib/docs/sourcedocs.rst

 If you're reading this page from your local copy of Mesa, and have run the doxygen scripts, you can read the documentation `here <../doxygen/main/index.html>`__

-Gallium is also documented using Sphinx.
-The generated output can be found `on Gallium.ReadTheDocs.io <https://gallium.readthedocs.io>`__.